Board of Directors

 Sandy Milien is the host of The Way of Love podcast with Presiding Bishop Michael Curry as well as a Storyweaver with the Episcopal Church Beloved Community StorySharing Campaign.
-She serves as the Diocesan Missioner for Community Engagement and Assistant to the Bishop in the Episcopal Diocese of Bethlehem.
+She serves as the Canon for Racial Reconciliation and Community Engagement and Officer for Ecumenical and Interfaith Engagement in the Episcopal Diocese of Bethlehem.
 She believes that evangelism is at the core of who we are as followers of Jesus; she is enthusiastic about helping others who are creatively and faithfully making it part of their ministry.
 She is a member of the Cathedral Church of the Nativity in Bethlehem.

 The Rev. Zack Nyein

 Zack Nyein is Associate Rector for Community Engagement and Children and Youth Formation at All Saints’ Episcopal Church in Atlanta, GA.
 He is especially interested in the relationship between worship and evangelism, which was the focus of his prior grant work with Table on the Green, a dinner church community in New Haven, CT.

 The Rev. Canon Eliacín Rosario-Cruz

 Eliacín Rosario-Cruz is Cathedral Canon and Associate to the Rector of St. John’s Episcopal Church in Snohomish, WA and is a trainer for the College of Congregational Development.
 He brings a commitment to creating opportunities for broadening intercultural competency and awareness across the church to the EES Board.

 The Rev. Canon Stephanie Spellers

 New York, NY

 Stephanie serves as the Canon to the Presiding Bishop for Evangelism and Reconciliation.
 Her first book, Radical Welcome, was begun with an EES grant while she was a student at the Episcopal Divinity School.
 She represents an invaluable link between the work of EES and the transformative work being done in the Episcopal branch of the Jesus Movement.

 The Rev. Dr. Tommie Lee Watkins, Jr.

 The Rev. Tommie Watkins is Rector of St. Andrew’s Episcopal Church in Birmingham, AL and Graduate Professor at the University of Alabama, Birmingham School of Social Work.
 He brings experience in executing EES grants, excitement to encourage the current generation of leaders-in-formation, and enthusiasm to support EES’ work to dismantle racial injustice to the Board.